-The criteria for determining whether interest is paid include an invoice from a business incorporated under the Corporations Act 2001 (Cwth) include:
+The criteria for determining whether interest is paid include:

-The legislation excludes certain invoices, including where the associated contract makes specific provision for:
+The legislation excludes certain invoices, including where the associated contract makes specific provisions, including:

 The scope of the Act has also been expanded to cover all businesses trading with the South Australian Government and is not limited to small businesses.

 Where applicable, interest will be calculated for each day an invoice remains overdue past 30 calendar days, applying the Reserve Bank Cash Rate (at the time) plus a five per cent penalty.
 The calculated amount of interest must be paid to businesses within 48 hours of when the overdue invoice is paid.
 There is no requirement for businesses to request interest payments – this process occurs automatically.

 Late Payment of Government Debts (Interest) Act 2013

 This information is intended as a guide to assist businesses interpret the Late Payment of Government Debts (Interest) Act 2013, as amended effective 1 November 2018 to include the automatic payment of interest on overdue invoices.

 The materials on this website regarding the Late Payment of Government Debts (Interest) Act 2013 and associated Regulations are for information purposes only.
 Before relying on this information, you should independently confirm its accuracy, currency and completeness.